Rickenbacker 330: Model specs

 Rickenbacker 330s are optimized for and equipped with 10–46 gauge, compressed, round-wound strings:

 Pickups

 Modern 330s are equipped with Rickenbacker's Hi-Gain single-coil pickups.
 Formerly, the model came equipped with Rickenbacker's Toaster pickups.
 The Hi-Gains have noticeably higher output than the Toasters, though this has resulted in the character of the sound in current models being slightly different from that of the older, pre-1970s models.
-The sound of the old Toaster pickups has been associated with such musical acts as the Byrds and the Beatles, while the newer Hi-Gain pickups are more representative of the sound of groups such as the Smiths and R.E.M.
+The sound of the old Toaster pickups has been associated with such musical acts as the Byrds and the Beatles, while the newer Hi-Gain pickups are more representative of the sound of groups such as the Smiths, R.E.M., and Fugazi.